TankTechnology/PRML_course_notes/README.md

 If you have any suggestions or corrections to my notes, please create a pull request or open an issue.
 Your contributions are greatly appreciated!

+## Conclusion

-Thank you for visiting my Pattern Recognition and Machine Learning notes repository, and happy learning!
+Thank you for visiting my Pattern Recognition and Machine Learning notes repository, and have a happy learning!